SSPHA Board Members

 Arkansas State Hospital (501) 251-6381.
 James.Scoggins@dhs.arkansas.gov

-Linda G. Williams , Hospital Administrator
+Linda G. Williams , Statewide Policy Administrator

 Charles Li , Regional Hospital Administrator